RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 able to fully manage Unicode strings.
 As we have seen, the behaviour of built-in functions has to be _different_ when operating with classic strings and when operating with Unicode strings.
 Under ooRexx, this difference can be implemented using ooRexx classes;
-but it would be very convenient if we could define Rexx extensions that could be implemented by Classic Rexx interpreters, i.e, by interpreters that do not include object-oriented features: this would provide an avenue for implementing Unicode in these Classic Rexx interpreters.
+but it would be very convenient if we could define Rexx extensions that could be implemented by Classic Rexx interpreters, i.e, by interpreters that do not include object-oriented features: this would define a possible way for implementing Unicode in these Classic Rexx interpreters.

 We should, then, be able to differentiate both types of string, both at parse time (differently typed string literals) and at run time (the value of a parameter, for example, may be a classic Rexx string, or a Unicode string).

-Please note that this type difference is _not_ assimilable as the "types" returned by the DATATYPE built-in function.
+Please note that this type difference is _not_ assimilable to the "types" returned by the DATATYPE built-in function.
-DATATYPE should have been (more aptly) named DATACONTENT: it allows one to check whether _the contents_ of a string is suitable, for example, to form an hexadecimal number, but the _nature_s of the underlying string never changes: it is always the same, a classic Rexx string.
+DATATYPE should have been (more aptly) named DATACONTENT: it allows one to check whether _the contents_ of a string is suitable, for example, to form an hexadecimal number, but the _nature_ of the underlying string never changes: it is always the same, a classic Rexx string.

-When Unicode-enabled Rexx needs is a new string system, in which there are strings of different types.
+What Unicode-enabled Rexx needs is a new string system, in which there are strings of different types.
 Of types that are real types, as the types in Pascal: of types that alter the nature and influence the semantics of the typed variable.
 The fact that a string is of a type or of another type will modify the results of the various built-in
 functions: each string will have its own type and, if these types are different, they will behave in ways that are also